 Summit View annexes/amends an approximately 32.8-acre property in the City.
-Based on the planned zoning uses, this analysis evaluates the fiscal impact to the City of annexing approximately 32.8 acres that is currently an enclave, of which 9.9 acres will be open space with pocket parks built and maintained by an HOA, and 22.9 acres of residential development with a density of 8.35 du/ac.
+Based on the planned zoning uses, this analysis evaluates the fiscal impact to the City of annexing approximately 32.8 acres that is currently an enclave, of which 7 acres will be open space with pocket parks built and maintained by an HOA, 21.24 acres of residential development with a density of 7.7 dwelling unit per acre, and 4.56 of public right-of-way.

 The result of the Fiscal Impact Analysis is a positive cumulative cashflow for the City during the 10-year timeframe.
-The reason for this outcome is use tax revenue collected as a result of residential construction, assuming average 4 years to buildout.
+The reason for this outcome is that the use tax revenue collected from residential construction early in the development is enough to maintain a positive result for the timeframe